 When choosing a mortgage lender to help you refinance, it’s best to get a second opinion.
 Rates and fees can vary from lender to lender.

-Also, consider reaching out to the mortgage lender who helped with your original loan.
+You might consider reaching out to the mortgage lender who helped with your original loan.
 Working with a mortgage professional who already has a good understanding of your situation can make the process run more smoothly.